-So, listen – I’m not a tour type of girl.
-I love to do things independently but on this one occasion, I’ll admit taking a tour was the right decision – It was a blast!
-I’ll tell you all about it further down the post, but to keep things short for now: we got to visit more lakes inside the factory – some were pink, others were yellow, and some were even orange and oh, we got to see TONS of flamingos.
+I’ll tell you all about it further down the post, but to keep things short for now: we got to visit more lakes inside the factory – some were pink, others were yellow, and some were even orange and oh, you can even find flamingos.
 How cool is that?!

 Are Las Coloradas Really That Pink?

-If you’ve seen pictures of Las Coloradas online, you’ve probably wondered if Mexico’s pink lake is really as pink as it looks on the photos without all the filters and Photoshop.
+If you’ve seen pictures of Las Coloradas online, you’ve probably wondered if Mexico’s pink lake is really as pink as it looks in the photos without all the filters and Photoshop.

 Here’s the thing – it depends on a ton of factors!
 I’ve visited Las Coloradas twice, once in January 2018 and the second time this summer – the difference in the pinkness of the water was huge.

 Here’s an unedited picture of my visit in January 2018: